 What did you want to be when you were little?

-There was a very short period where I wanted to be a lorry driving!
+There was a very short period where I wanted to be a lorry driver!
 Not sure why this was especially as I don’t think I am the best driver, my Peugeot is plenty big enough!
 Since finishing University and getting my first part time post in a library as a library assistant all I have wanted to do is to work in libraries.

 Do you have any heroes and if you do, why are they your heroes?